 The Blue Button still has the potential to become an industry-wide standard for personal data access, if the Trump administration doubles down on public engagement and disclosure.
 Cabinet officials need to directly confront low trust in government and push back much harder on populist rhetoric regarding civil servants and institutions.

 There’s considerable upside if they do.
-Should data portability become a reality, veterans and their caregivers could benefit from living personal health records that stay with them from enlistment through retirement, traveling from camp to clinic.
+Should data portability become a reality, veterans and their caregivers could benefit from living personal health records that stay with them from enlistment through different retirement options, traveling from camp to clinic.

 More transparency on access to care, the costs of drugs and treatments, and quality of care has the potential to improve outcomes and choices for people around the country.